Money Laundering

 What is Money Laundering?

-Money laundering is the process of disguising the origins of illegally obtained money, typically by means of transfers involving foreign banks or legitimate businesses.
+Money laundering is the practice of concealing the origins of illegally obtained money by routing it through complex financial transactions, often involving foreign banks or legitimate companies to make it appear lawful.

 1. Placement

-• Initial Entry: Introducing illicit funds into the financial system through deposits, purchases, or other means.
+• Intial Entry: Introducing illicit funds into the financial system through cash deposits, purchases of assets, or other means.

 2. Layering